blaisedias/jivelite/README.thisfork.md

 **Note:** resizing VU Meters is capped to the resolution of `1280x800`, scaling for larger resolutions crashes Jivelite.

 ## Selection
-It is now possible to change the VU Meter displayed without restarting Jivelite
+It is possible to change the VU Meter displayed without restarting Jivelite

 A menu item `VU Meter Selection` has been added under `Settings` -> `Screen` -> `Now Playing` -> `Visualiser`